Samana19/CALCULATOR/README.md

 ## Introduction

-It does simple mathematical calculations like addition, subtraction, multiplication, division, modulo etc.
+This calculator performs arithmetic operations on numbers.
+Since it is a basic calculator it can do only addition, subtraction, multiplication, exponent, modulo, and division.